ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Client (C): node that wants to join a group and take part in group communication with other group members.
 Within the group, the Client can have different roles.

-* Authorization Server (AS): as per the AS defined in the ACE Framework {{RFC9200}}, it enforces access policies, and knows if a node is allowed to join a given group with write and/or read rights.
+* Authorization Server (AS): as per the AS defined in the ACE Framework {{RFC9200}}, it enforces access policies that prescribe whether a node is allowed to join a given group and with what roles and rights (e.g., write and/or read).

-* Key Distribution Center (KDC): maintains the keying material to protect group communications, and provides it to Clients authorized to join a given group.
-During the first part of the exchange ({{sec-auth}}), it takes the role of the RS in the ACE Framework.
-During the second part ({{key-distr}}), which is not based on the ACE Framework, it distributes the keying material.
-In addition, it provides the latest keying material to group members when requested or, if required by the application, when membership changes.
+* Key Distribution Center (KDC): entity that maintains the keying material to protect group communications, and provides it to Clients authorized to join a given group.
+During the first part of the exchange ({{sec-auth}}), the KDC takes the role of the RS in the ACE Framework.
+During the second part ({{key-distr}}), which is not based on the ACE Framework, the KDC distributes the keying material.
+In addition, the KDC provides the latest keying material to group members when requested or, if required by the application, when group membership changes.

 * Dispatcher: entity through which the Clients communicate with the group when sending a message intended for multiple group members.
 That is, the Dispatcher distributes such a one-to-many message to the group members as intended recipients.
 The Dispatcher does not have access to the group keying material.
 A single-recipient message intended for only one group member may be delivered by alternative means, with no assistance from the Dispatcher.